All Episodes

 The outrage that you see is a manifestation of the part of the human spirit called self-defense, a subset of the will to live.

-That we now are in self-defense mode as we protect ourselves from our public servants.
+It's just sad that we now are in self-defense mode as we protect ourselves from our public servants.

 That's where we are.

-Already customers are noticing near empty ego shelves on the freezer aisle at many grocery stores.
+Already customers are noticing near-empty ego shelves on the freezer aisle at many grocery stores.

 Now, folks, this may be the tipping point.